tangjon/queue-manager-client/README.md

 What things you need to install the software and how to install them

 1. NodeJs
-2. Angular Firebase
-3. Angular-Cli
-4. Angular Firebase Tools (Not needed)
-5. Git Bash
+2. Git Bash
+3. MySQL Community Server

 ### Installing